lenesk/sokolova.dk/studieprove-online-course.md

 * access to preparing materials;
 * well-structured lessons with a focus on all the aspects of the exam content;
 * a closed admission course - no current enrollment to ensure the homogeneity of the class.

-### Admission requirements
-This course is for those who had acquired Danish level B2 or passed Prøve i Dansk 3.
-It is not a prerequisite to pass Prøve i Dansk 3, but you should be confindent at Danish level B2, escpesially in writing.

 ### Why choose a once-per-week course?